Living in Osaka Vs. Tokyo

 Osaka’s history dates back to the 5th century when it was known as Naniwa-kyō (難波京), a significant political and economic hub.
 Over the centuries, Osaka has stood as a symbol of Japan’s resilience, surviving numerous wars and natural disasters.

-Osaka is known as the “city of water” among the locals due to its abundant waterways.
-The canals in the city were used as transportation channels and were a vital factor in helping the prefecture flourish.
+Osaka is known among the locals as the “city of water” due to its abundant waterways.
+The city’s canals were used as transportation channels and were vital to the prefecture’s flourishing.

 Many of Osaka’s famous sights are along canals like Dotonbori.
 However, Osaka is also well known for its food culture.
 Tiny back alleys are lined with Izakaya, bars, and cafes serving some of the best food around Japan.